1031 Like-Kind Exchanges

 Policy One Pager

 Taxes on hotel room nights are almost everywhere in the United States on some level.
-Many of these taxes are imposed on the local level, but some exist on a statewide basis, as well, and are in combination with local taxes.
+Many of these taxes are imposed on the local level, but some also exist on a statewide basis and are in combination with local taxes.

 Ultimately, it’s the hotel customer that pays the tax.
-Like other taxes, there’s only so much money customers have to spend, and every dollar the government takes is a dollar less that the customer can spend at the hotel or other businesses, such as shops, restaurants, entertainment, and other services.
+Customers have only so much money to spend, and every dollar the government takes is a dollar less that customer can spend at a hotel or other businesses, such as shops, restaurants, entertainment, etc.

 For the most part, AAHOA doesn’t want to end hotel occupancy taxes, but we do demand they meet certain criteria:

 - They are an ad valorum tax, i.e., a tax that is a percentage of the value of the purchase, like 3%.
-This is the only fair way to enact hotel occupancy taxes, because hotels span a wide variety prices that rely on vastly different customer bases.
+This is the only fair way to enact hotel occupancy taxes, because hotel prices span a wide range, therefore, different hotels rely on different customer bases.

 - The funds are used to benefit hotels.
-The best use for hotel occupancy tax dollars is to advertise and market to bring in additional customers.
+The best use for hotel occupancy tax dollars is in advertising and marketing to bring in additional customers.
 This will generate even more in other taxes – sales tax, increased payroll taxes as wages rise in response to demand, increase property taxes as property values increase, etc. – as customers spend more money and businesses thrive.